stephenhouser/f-engrave/README.md

 * Adjustments to user interface elements to align properly on macOS systems.
 These are sprinkled throughout the user interface creation code.

+## Making a new Patch file and using the existing one

-To help migrate to new versions the [patch](https://linux.die.net/man/1/patch) file `osx-package.diff` that can be used.
+To help migrate to new versions the [patch](https://linux.die.net/man/1/patch) file `macOS.patch` that can be used.
 To apply the patch file to a new version of `f-engrave`:

 ```
 cp f-engrave-163.py f-engrave.py
-patch f-engrave.py osx-package.diff
+patch -p0 -i macOS.patch
 ```

 To create a new patch file, when needed, which should be rarely:

 ```
-diff -Naur f-engrave.py f-engrave-163.py > osx-package.diff
+diff -Naur f-engrave.py f-engrave-163.py > macOS.patch
 ```

 - - -